-Marketing Minutes Episode 3: Comparing Social Media to Email Marketing (Video)in Marketing Fundamentals, Marketing Minutes
+Marketing Minutes Episode 3: Comparing Social Media to Email Marketing (Video)in Marketing Minutes, Marketing Fundamentals, Social Media Marketing

 Here we talk about email marketing (newsletters etc) and social media, the roles they play, how they are different.
 Plus, we mix in a few key things you need to know for small businesses, nonprofits, and local marketers in general.